A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Q #14) What is Junction Object?
 What is it used for?

 Answer: Junction objects are needed to build a many-to-many relationship among Salesforce objects.

 For Example, In a typical recruitment scenario, there are possibilities of creating many positions for candidates and at the same time, a candidate can apply for many positions.

-The third object required for creating a data model is termed as a junction object and in this example, it can be cited as “job application”.
+The third object required for creating a data model is termed a junction object and in this example, it can be cited as a “job application”.
 Here, you need to use a lookup field for both position and candidate object on the junction object – which is a job application.

 Q #15) What is an Audit Trail?

 Answer: Administrators need to make changes in the organizational setup.
 Audit Trail history helps you to track the recent 20 changes that are made in setup, by multiple administrators.

 Q #16) What is a Dashboard in Salesforce?

 Answer: A dashboard as shown in the above figure summarizes and portrays your Salesforce data in a graphical layout.
 This offers insights at-a-glance, for any device and for any targeted audience.
 This figure, it throws light on the Sales reps of your organization.

 Moreover, a dashboard visualizes your business scenario and allows you to make decisions based on the real-time data gathered from reports.
 A Dashboard has a page layout and displays multiple dashboard components.
 Multiple reports appear side-by-side on the same dashboard.